WebAssembly/WASI/proposals/http/imports.md

 </ul>
 <h4><a name="method_future_trailers.subscribe"></a><code>[method]future-trailers.subscribe: func</code></h4>
 <p>Returns a pollable which becomes ready when either the trailers have
-been received, or an error has occured.
+been received, or an error has occurred.
 When this pollable is ready, the <code>get</code> method will return <code>some</code>.</p>
 <h5>Params</h5>
 <ul>